ethancato/gm_asylum_nofire/README.md

 # gm_asylum_nofire
-A modification of gm_asylum to remove the fire in the basement
+A modification of gm_asylum to remove the fire in the basement THIS IS A MODIFCATION OF SOMEBODY ELSES MAP!
+PLEASE CHECK THEIR ONE OUT! https://steamcommunity.com/sharedfiles/filedetails/?id=2082797822
 # How to install the map
 There are 3 ways to install the map Installer, Steam Workshop and Portable zip file
 # Using the portable zip